Brindavanam (2010 film): Box office

 Brindavanam opened to positive reports and became the biggest hit in Jr. NTR's career.
 The film collected the highest opening numbers in Jr NTR's career and second best opening week of all time behind SS Rajamouli's Magadheera.
 Brindavanam ran for 50 days in 158 centers and 100 days in 11 direct centers.
-Brindavanam became the fifth biggest grosser of Telugu cinema by the end of its theatrical run and the fifth Telugu cinema to cross ₹30 crore share mark.
+Brindavanam became the sixth biggest grosser of Telugu cinema by the end of its theatrical run and the sixth Telugu cinema to cross ₹30 crore share mark.

 Remakes

-It was first remade in Odia as Love Master starring Babushaan & Riya Dey.
+It was first remade in Odia as Love Master starring Babushaan and Riya Dey.
 It was remade in Kannada as Brindavana starring Darshan, Karthika Nair and Milana Nagaraj.
 It was remade in Bengali as Khoka 420 starring Dev, Nusrat Jahan and Subhashree Ganguly.
-It was also remade in Bangladeshi as Buk Fatey To Mukh Foteyna starring Shakib Khan and Apu Biswas.
+It was also remade in Bangladeshi Bengali as Buk Fatey To Mukh Foteyna starring Shakib Khan and Apu Biswas.
 It was remade in Marathi as Vrundavan starring Raqesh Vashisth, Pooja Sawant and Vaidehi Parashurami.
 It was remade in Bhojpuri as Hum Hai Jodi No 1 starring Rani Chatterjee, Ravi Kishan, Poonam Dubey and Aanara Gupta in 2016.